A unique art movement is the minimalism art movement. I have always loved the ingenuity and yet the simplicity of minimalism art.

 - Early Abstract Expressionism Influenced Minimalism Art – The early abstract movement was an important influence on the ideas and techniques that formed Minimalism art.

-- Suprematist Influenced – The Suprematist Russian art movement also influenced Minimalism Art.
+- Suprematist Influenced – The Suprematist Russian art movement also influenced minimalist art.
 Some of these influences included the geometric forms of the Suprematist painter Kazimir Malevich (1878 – 1935) and his artwork as the Black Circle.

-- Minimalism Art Was Criticized – The art critics of the day criticize the minimalist movement.
-For example, Michael Fried’s critical article “In Art and Objecthood” strongly criticized minimalism art and what he saw as the arts “theatricality.”
+- Minimalism Art Was Criticized – The art critics of the day criticized the minimalist movement.
+For example, Michael Fried’s critical article “In Art and Objecthood” strongly criticized minimalist art and what he saw as the art “theatricality.”

 Robert Morris, the Minimalism artist, said this about Minimalism art: